 To that song, Kevin Barry was ‘just a lad of eighteen summers.’
 In some ways, it can infantilise a young man who was a committed revolutionary, and an active participant in an unfolding revolutionary moment, in which men and women younger still were also playing a part.

-His execution, a century ago today, had a transformative impact on public opinion, the Manchester Guardian proclaiming that ‘as things now run in Ireland such an execution becomes a popular act of heroism and loses all the deterrent effects intended.’
+His execution, just over a century ago, had a transformative impact on public opinion, the Manchester Guardian proclaiming that ‘as things now run in Ireland such an execution becomes a popular act of heroism and loses all the deterrent effects intended.’

 An Escalating Conflict